ibm-cloud-docs/Db2onCloud/ha.md

 {:pre: .pre}

 The **blocknonlogged** parameter must always be set to **YES**.
-Changing it to NO will prevent any non-logged operations on the primary database from being replicated onto the standy databases breaking HADR {: important}
+Changing it to NO will cause any non logged transactions on the primary database to fail to be replicated to the standby databases thereby making the data inconsistent in the HADR environment {: important}

 # High availability (HA)
 {: #ha}